-The Limitation of the Debt to Equity Ratio
+The Limitations of the Debt to Equity Ratio

 Looking Past the Numbers to Understand the Debt to Equity Ratio

 You've probably heard portfolio managers and famous investors say, "look beyond the accounting numbers and instead focus on economic reality."
 Over the years, countless readers have written and asked for practical examples of how that can be applied to their own portfolio.
 This article illustrates how one of the most popular financial metrics, the debt-to-equity ratio, can sometimes make an investment appear much riskier than it actually is.

 Share Repurchases and Reduced Equity

-As you learned in The Benefits of Stock Buy Back Programs, share repurchases can make you substantially wealthier by reducing the total number of shares outstanding, increasing your equity ownership as a percentage of the total business.
+As you learned in The Benefits of Stock Buy Back Programs, a company can make you richer by reducing the total number of shares outstanding, increasing your equity ownership as a percentage of the total business.
 Your respective portion of the profit and dividends grows even if the underlying enterprise does not.
-When combined with healthy, cash-generating operating results, share repurchases can result in huge long-term rises in earnings per share, as evidenced by companies such as Coca-Cola and The Washington Post.
+When combined with healthy, cash-generating operating results, share repurchases can result in huge long-term rises in earnings per share.

 Due to the peculiarities of Generally Accepted Accounting Principles (GAAP), however, wealth-creating buy back programs can actually cause a potential investment to appear riskier than it is in reality.
 The reason: When a company buys back its shares, the result is a reduction in the stated value of shareholders’ equity.
 To understand why this occurs, we’ll have to delve into the accounting entries that are recorded each time stock is issued.